Edinburgh Fringe 2025

 • Check back here for news and reviews from the Fringe!
 You can find our reviews archive below.

-Fringe 2023 sees the retun of a Fringe app (released on Tuesday 11 July) after the Fringe Society controversially dropped it for Fringe 2022.
+The Fringe returned to in-person shows in 2022, but the Fringe Society controversially dropped the Fringe app in 2022.
 Fringe boss Shona McCarthy said this was due to lack of time, money, and general uncertainty caused by the pandemic, to develop the app.

 Edinburgh Fringe Reviews Archive:

-* Reviews archive back to 2000 are temporarily offline after a site upgrade
+* Reviews archive back to 2000 are offline after a site upgrade